ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-reduce-index.markdown

   giving you the option to create recursive map-reduce operations.

-* You can set up a [RavenDB ETL Task](../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task) on the Artificial Documents collection to a dedicated database, (on the same cluster or on a separate one) for further processing, as well as other ongoing tasks such as: [SQL ETL](../todo-update-me-later) and [Subscriptions](../../../client-api/data-subscriptions/what-are-data-subscriptions).
+* You can set up a [RavenDB ETL Task](../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task) on the Artificial Documents collection to a dedicated database on a separate cluster for further processing, as well as other ongoing tasks such as: [SQL ETL](../todo-update-me-later) and [Subscriptions](../../../client-api/data-subscriptions/what-are-data-subscriptions).
 {NOTE/}